cdl-mint/mde4dts/01 Documentation of Search.md

 ![Screenshot of ACM search configuration](./pics/search_acm.PNG)

 # Web of Science
-*Note: the selected databases for web of science are based on the subscription of the author's universities.*
+*Note: the selected databases for web of science are based on the subscription of the author's universities.
+Unfortunately, search results also depend on the specific subscription to the WoS Core Collection database, which is different for individual universities.
+For example, for the subscription provided by the "Consortium of Austrian University Libraries" provided by the Johannes Kepler University, we retrieved 118 search results.
+For the Subscription provided by the "University of Stuttgart", we retrieved*

 119 Search Results by performing the following procedure on April 3rd 2024:
 1. go to https://www.webofscience.com/wos/woscc/advanced-search